carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 ~~~
 {: .language-yaml}

-This defines 'team_members' as a list of 3 elements; each element is a dictionary with key-value pairs for name, role and date.
+This defines `team_members` as a list of 3 elements;
+each element is a dictionary with key-value pairs for name, role and date.
 The syntax for lists in YAML can be a little hard to grasp at first glance.
 Each entry in the list is marked by a `-`, indented once to the right.
-After this, the contents of the list item is described on lines
+After this, the content of the list item is described on lines
 indented twice to the right,
-with pairs on keys and values.
+with pairs of keys and values.
 The keys - `name`, `role`, and `start_date` -
 are identical for all entries in the list
 but the values differ from one team member to the next.